Aim

 We believe that one of our key roles is to produce learners who know that they have a right to have their voice heard.
 We want our children to be confident and articulate and to show respect and compassion to everyone they meet.
 The UNICEF Convention of the Rights of the Child have provided a common language for us to use with our children so that the rights for children not just in our school, but across the world can be discussed.

-The UNICEF Rights of the Child are brought into everyday life in school as seen beside each display throughout the main corridor, featuring in school policies and newsletters, in classroom charters and in lessons.
+The UNICEF Rights of the Child are brought into everyday life in school as seen beside each display throughout the main corridor and classrooms (where appropriate), featuring in school policies and newsletters, in classroom charters, in lessons and assemblies.

 We are proud that: